October 06, 2024

 This year,

-I'm greeting the New Year by myself.
+I'm greeting the New Year all alone.

 The ringing of the temple bells

-is so lonely
+is so lonesome

 I have to cover my ears.

-If I hadn't fled home like I did,
+If I hadn't fled home,

-I could be wishing everyone
+I could be giving everyone my best wishes

 Did I mess something up

-somewhere along the way?
+along the way somewhere?

 But I put absolutely everything I had at stake.